AChiolini/Sunshine/README.md

 # Sunshine
-Wether forecast app following the Android course on Udacity
+Weather forecast app following the Android course on Udacity